Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Paper Offerings Both Simple and Elaborate Are Burnt

-The signature event of the Chinese Ghost Festival is the burning of paper offerings known as Joss Paper.
-Other than formal prayer rituals, paper offerings are widely burned by the Chinese outside or near their homes.
+The representative event of the Chinese Ghost Festival is the burning of paper money and offerings known as Joss Paper.
+Other than during formal prayer rituals, Joss Paper are also widely burned by the Chinese outside or near their homes.
 The latter practice is called Shao Jie Yi (燒街衣), which translates to “burning clothes for the deceased at streets.”

-In modern times, such paper offerings could get extremely elaborate as well.
-Everything from jewelry to pets, to cars, to even mini-apartments, are replicated for “burning.: For Non-Chinese, the sight of such otherworldly offerings could be an unforgettable spectacle.
+In modern times, such paper offerings could get extremely elaborate too.
+Everything from jewelry to pets, to cars, to even mini-apartments, are replicated for “burning.”
+For most Non-Chinese, the sight of such otherworldly offerings being consumed by flames could thus be an unforgettable spectacle, especially when surrounded by huge smoky columns of smoldering incense.

 Without surprise, the city-wide burning of paper offerings, all month long, has come under scrutiny in recent years.
-In response, some governments and religious organizations have been encouraging worshipers to burn lesser, to only burn at designated spots, and to use low emission burners.
+In response, some governments and religious organizations have encouraged worshipers to burn lesser, to only burn at designated spots, and to use low emission burners.

 Food Offerings Are Left at Communal Altars Throughout the Day

-Additionally, what’s important to note is that these altars aren’t for the spirits of ancestors.
-Instead, they are for the “good brothers,” i.e., wandering, forgotten spirits visiting our world throughout the month.
-Other than an act of charity, the offerings are an exchange for such spirits not creating trouble.
+These communal altars are, however, not for the spirits of ancestors.
+Instead, they are for the “good brothers,” i.e., wandering, forgotten spirits visiting our world during the ghost month.
+Other than an act of charity, the offerings are to convince such spirits not to create trouble when passing by.

 Trivia: “Good brothers,” or hao xiongdi (好兄弟), is synonymous with ghosts in some Chinese dialects.